odysseusmax/tg-index/replit-deploy-guide.md

 Replit is a good place if you want to host your small sized projects and code in real-time.
 This guide will walk you through the process of deploying tg-index on Replit, a Python web app to index telegram channels and serve their files to download.

-**NOTE : THIS GUIDE IS MADE FOR COMPLETE BEGINNERS LIKE PEOPLE WHO KNOW VERY LITTLE ABOUT GITHUB, REPLIT OR ANYTHING RELATED TO THIS PROJECT.**
+**NOTE : THIS GUIDE IS MADE FOR BEGINNERS LIKE PEOPLE WHO KNOW VERY LITTLE ABOUT GITHUB, REPLIT OR ANYTHING RELATED TO THIS PROJECT.**

 >There's a limitation with the free version of Replit that free repls stop running automatically after a few minutes of inactivity (no traffic), it is very frustrating since web apps need to stay online 24/7 or they're useless.
 GOOD NEWS! for those who can't purchase or don't want to purchase the paid version, i'll introduce you to a method by which you can stop the repl from falling asleep and keep your web app online as long as possible.
 THANK YOU rayanfer32 on GitHub for introducing this method.